-The licensed practical nurse may perform the following procedures under the direction of a registered nurse, physician, dentist, or podiatrist.
+- 3.1 A licensed practical nurse with IV Authority may perform the following procedures under the Supervision of a registered nurse, physician, dentist, or podiatrist: - A. Observe and monitor the Adult Client receiving intravenous fluid therapy; - B. Calculate and observe flow rate of intravenous infusions;

-- A. Observe and monitor the adult client receiving intravenous fluid therapy; - B. Calculate and observe flow rate of intravenous infusions; - C. Stop the flow of intravenous infusions through a peripheral short catheter for adult clients; - D. Remove peripheral short catheter for adult clients; - E. Report and document observations and procedures relating to intravenous infusion and insertion sites. - F. Utilize peripheral veins for intravenous access with a peripheral short catheter. - G. Perform blood sampling from central IV catheters or ports, or peripheral veins using a syringe or vacutainer device. - H. Administer the following: - 1.
-Intravenous fluids as defined in section 2.5 through venous access devices. - 2.
-Pre-mixed intravenous fluids containing electrolytes and vitamins.

-- 3. Pre-mixed antibiotic solutions via venous access devices delivered per labeled instructions. - 4.
-The first dose of IV antibiotic therapy under the observation of a registered nurse, physician, podiatrist, or dentist who is present in the same patient care area. - I. Regulate the prescribed flow rate of the intravenous fluids defined in section 2.5 of this chapter. - J. Monitor the systemic effects of intravenous therapy. - K. Flush venous access devices designed to maintain venous patency with normal saline or a subtherapeutic dosage of heparin. - L. Change dressings and/or caps to venous access devices. - M. Switch from continuous infusion of IV fluid to heparin/saline lock.
+- C. Stop the flow of intravenous infusions - D. Remove peripheral short catheter for Adult Clients; - E. Report and document observations and procedures relating to intravenous infusion and insertion sites. - F. Utilize peripheral veins for intravenous access with a peripheral short catheter. - G. Perform blood sampling from a venous access device using a syringe or vacutainer device. - H. Administer the following: - 1.
+Intravenous fluids through venous access devices. - 2.
+Pre-mixed intravenous fluids containing electrolytes and vitamins. - 3.
+Pre-mixed antibiotic solutions via venous access devices delivered per labeled instructions. - 4.
+The first dose of IV antibiotic therapy under the observation of a registered nurse, physician, podiatrist, or dentist who is present in the same patient care area. - I. Regulate the prescribed flow rate of the intravenous fluids. - J. Monitor the systemic effects of intravenous therapy. - K. Flush venous access devices designed to maintain venous patency with normal saline or a sub-therapeutic dosage of heparin. - L. Change dressings and/or caps to venous access devices. - M. Switch from continuous infusion of IV fluid to heparin/saline lock.